maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 11: sets the mode of the file hello the same as olleh’s mode

 task 12: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+task 13: creates a directory called my_dir with permissions 751 in the working directory